chancesmith/chance-smith-gatsby-blog/content/blog/features-and-bugs-after-launch/index.md

 ### What is a software bug? 🐛

-unexpected behavior (ex: wrong view, ) errors or exceptions thrown flow or style tweaks (UX issues, correct spelling)
+- unexpected behavior (ex: link to wrong view, expected an input error, glitch, role access)
+- errors or exceptions thrown (ex: 404, authentication failure)
+- style tweaks (ex: UX issues, correct spelling, )

 ### What is NOT a bug? 🙅‍♀️
-These are good examples of what should be included in a new release. content changes new features, views, or modals changes to modify the current features and experiences
+These are good examples of what should be included in a new release.

+- content changes
+- US flow changes
+- new features, views, or modals
+- changes to modify the current features and experiences

 ## Conclusion